Who will benefit from zero motion transfer?

 People who share a bed with a partner will benefit most from a mattress with minimal motion transfer.
-If you sleep on a bed with poor measures to prevent motion transfer, it's likely you'll be frequently disturbed throughout the night when your partner moves around, especially for light sleepers in need of uninterrupted sleep.
-With a motion isolating mattress, you won't feel their movement and enjoy endless nights of undisturbed sleep.
+Suppose you sleep on a bed with poor measures to prevent motion transfer.
+In that case, you'll likely be frequently disturbed throughout the night when your partner moves around, especially for light sleepers in need of uninterrupted sleep.
+You won't feel their movement with a motion-isolating mattress and enjoy endless undisturbed sleep.

 What are the best mattresses for minimal motion transfer?